 A recreational fire is an outdoor fire used for cooking, warming or ceremonial purposes.
-When burning a recreational fire in your yard, use common sense, remember to be considerate of your neighbors and follow the City ordinance.
+When burning a recreational fire in your yard, use common sense, remember to be considerate of your neighbors and follow City ordinances.

 Recreational fires may only be conducted between 7 a.m. and midnight and when the wind speed is less than 10 miles per hour.
 A fire must be extinguished immediately if a City official determines it is creating a fire safety hazard.